Trial balance: definition, types and how to prepare

 Common trial balance errors

-• Transcription errors: Mistyping amounts (like $500 as $5,000)
+• Transcription errors: Mistype amounts (such as entering $500 as $5,000)

-• Omission errors: Leaving out transactions completely
+• Omission errors: Leave out transactions completely

 How to correct trial balance errors